Judge intervenes in prison housing for alleged crime boss

 Miske, whose businesses included a termite and pest company and a nightclub, conspired in a murder-for-hire plot that led to the kidnapping and killing of a man in 2016, prosecutors said.
 He is being held without bail.

-While he was segregated, Miske’s lawyers were unable to meet with him and officials at the Honolulu Federal Detention provided any explanation for why, she said.
+While he was segregated, Miske’s lawyers were unable to meet with him and officials at the Honolulu Federal Detention provided no explanation for why, she said.

-After asking a judge to intervene, Miske will be moved into general population, she said.
+Because a judge intervened, Miske will be moved into general population, she said.

 Efforts are now being made to allow him to have meetings and phone calls with his attorneys, including video conferencing with one of his attorneys on the U.S. mainland.